eddyerburgh/data-structures-in-practice/content/posts/intrusive-linked-lists.md

 ---
 title: "Intrusive linked lists"
-date: 2019-09-13T12:29:04+01:00
+date: 2019-09-21
 ---

-This post will teach you what intrusive linked lists are, and how they're used in Linux to manage processes.<!--more-->
+This post will teach you what intrusive linked lists are and how they're used in Linux to manage processes.<!--more-->

 ## What are intrusive linked lists?